Shirley Abrahamson: Judicial career

 On August 6, 1976, Governor Patrick Lucey appointed Abrahamson to the Wisconsin Supreme Court, filling the vacancy caused by the death of justice Horace W. Wilkie.
 On September 7, she was sworn in as the first woman to serve on Wisconsin's highest court.
 Lucey said he hoped her appointment would encourage more women to become involved in law and government, adding, "It is appalling that currently there are no women serving on any level in the state judicial system."
 Abrahamson was elected to a full term on the court in 1979, with 65% of the vote.
 She was reelected in 1989, 1999, and 2009—one of the few Wisconsin judges to face an opponent in each of her elections.

+Abrahamson was considered to be a member of the court's ideologically liberal wing.

 Under the Wisconsin constitution, from 1889 until 2015, the chief justice of the Wisconsin Supreme Court was determined by seniority—the longest-serving member of the court would become the chief justice until death or retirement.
 In 1994, longtime chief justice Nathan Heffernan announced he would retire at the end of his term, set to expire July 31, 1995.
 His successor by seniority was Justice Roland B. Day, who, at age 76, was also planning to retire at the end of his current term, ending July 31, 1996.
 Abrahamson was the next most senior member of the court.
 On his ascension to chief justice, Day told Abrahamson, "I'm going to be chief for a year.
 You're going to be chief for a long time."
 On August 1, 1996, Abrahamson became the Wisconsin Supreme Court's first female chief justice.
 True to Day's prediction, she became the second longest-serving chief justice in Wisconsin history.